 Pro: English is the Official Language of Belize

 As a former British colony, English is the official langue of Belize.
 Belize gained its independence from the UK in 1981.
-According to the CIA World Factbook, 62% of people speak English, 56% speak Spanish and 44% speak Creole.
+According to the CIA World Factbook, 63% of people speak English, 57% speak Spanish and 45% speak Creole.
+(Note: many respondents were bilingual.)
 "The ability to communicate in English makes living here so easy," admitted one expat.

 Pro: The Friendly People